 A routine for sleep and rest.
 Lack of sleep may be caused by the number of visitors, discomfort, fear of not waking up, restlessness, or day and night confusion.
 Keep a night light on and/or a bell or intercom available so your child will know where he or she is if awakened and confused.
 A clock is also helpful for older children who can tell time to help them orient themselves.
 Your child should have the ability to call on someone, if needed.

 Nutritional considerations.
 Nutritional considerations for the dying child may be difficult to address.
 Nausea, vomiting, diarrhea, and reduced eating are often associated with the effects of treatment and the progression of the disease.
-High-protein shakes may be an option if the child is only able to eat or drink small amounts.
-A nasogastric or gastric tube is another option for supplemental nutrition.
+High-protein shakes may be a choice if the child is only able to eat or drink small amounts.
+A nasogastric or gastric tube is another choice for supplemental nutrition.
 A gastric tube is placed through the skin into the stomach.
-A nasogastric tube is a tube placed in through the nose that extends to the stomach for delivery of medications and/or nutrition for digestion.
-Total parenteral nutrition (the delivery of nutrients, calories, protein, fat and/or all caloric needs through a vein) is given into the blood stream and may be necessary if significant nausea, vomiting, and/or diarrhea are present.
-An evaluation of the options available to provide nutrition will be discussed with the physician, a dietician and/or a pharmacist.
+A nasogastric tube is a tube placed in through the nose that extends to the stomach for delivery of medicines and/or nutrition for digestion.
+Total parenteral nutrition (the delivery of nutrients, calories, protein, fat and/or all caloric needs through a vein) is given into the bloodstream and may be necessary if significant nausea, vomiting, and/or diarrhea are present.
+An evaluation of the choices available to provide nutrition will be discussed with the healthcare provider, a dietitian, and/or a pharmacist.

 Changes in elimination.
-Changes in elimination may also occur with a seriously ill or dying child.
+Changes in elimination may also happen with a seriously ill or dying child.
 Diarrhea, constipation, and incontinence are all possible.
 Care should be given to provide the child with a clean environment.
-It's also important not to embarrass or humiliate a child who has recently become incontinent (unable to control the bowel or bladder).
+It's also important not to embarrass or humiliate a child who has recently become unable to control his or her bowel or bladder.

 Skin care.
 Skin care may also be a concern for the dying child.
 Nutritional status, elimination problems, and immobility can all cause pain and/or skin breakdown.
-Infection may likely occur in this situation.
-The decision to use antibiotics can be discussed with your child's physician.
-Fever, however, may be a source for discomfort.
-Medications that reduce fever, such as acetaminophen, may be given for comfort.
+Infection may likely happen in this situation.
+The decision to use antibiotics can be discussed with your child's healthcare provider.
+Fever is often associated with an infection.
+It may be a source for discomfort.
+Medicines that reduce fever, such as acetaminophen, may be given for comfort.